 Earning an advanced degree can also mean great things when it comes to potential salary.
 Most employers value the hard skills and knowledge acquired by job candidates who hold a master’s degree or doctorate, particularly if their degree is in a related field.
 Below is a comparison of salaries one can expect with a master’s degree or a Ph.D.

-‘What’s It Worth?’, an informative report published by the Georgetown University Public Policy Institute, provides an overview of salaries in several different fields for both master’s and doctoral degree holders.
+‘What’s It Worth?’, an informative report published by the Georgetown University Center on Education and the Workforce, provides an overview of salaries in several different fields for both master’s and doctoral degree holders.
 Fields where having a Ph.D. over a master’s degree may not make much difference in terms of salary include communications and journalism, industrial arts and consumer services, and education.
 In these fields, holding a doctorate will only increase your salary earnings potential by $15,000 per year at the most.

 Fields where holding a doctorate could provide a generous salary increase over those with only a master’s degree include engineering, physical sciences, social sciences and biological sciences.
 In these cases, the potential salary earnings for those with a Ph.D. can be $30,000 higher per year than those with just a master’s degree.
 This is largely due to the level of knowledge that is required to take on high-paying roles in these fields.